Published: 26 Feb 2020

 As cultures can last for weeks or months, there is no way to only use a single feed and harvest bottle.
 If they were large enough, they would be too heavy to move easily, once filled.
 So, exchange of feed and harvest bottles is necessary.

 Luer connectors make this task secure and rapid.
 The new bottle is fitted with one part of a Luer connector, filled and autoclaved.
-The open end of the connector can be covered with aluminium foil to reduce the risk of contamination.
+The open end of the connector can be covered with aluminum foil to reduce the risk of contamination.
 When exchange is needed, the existing Luer connector is sprayed with alcohol and opened.
 The new connector is uncovered and rapidly twisted onto the existing part.
 With a little care this operation can be securely repeated many times for microbial processes.
 For cell culture applications working with a tube welder ensures a sterile exchange of the bottles.
 The tubing can then be quickly primed.

 The theory of continuous culture is well understood.
 The practical details to make a success of it are not so easy to find.
 Some of the key elements have been mentioned to help you i.e.